 Do Shutters Keep Heat In?

 Traditional window coverings such as shutters, curtains and blinds have always been used as a form of temperature control.
 In the summer they can keep a house cool, and in the winter they can keep a house warm.
-In particular, shutters provide a much thicker and more solid material barrier than curtain or blind fabrics, preventing warm air from escaping and cold draughts from entering.
+In particular, thermal window shutters provide a much thicker and more solid material barrier than a curtain or blind fabrics, preventing warm air from escaping and cold draughts from entering.

-This might be common wisdom, but it’s also important to look at the research if we want to see just how effective shutters can be when it comes to keeping heat in.
+This might be common wisdom, but it’s also important to look at the research if we want to see just how effective shutters can be when it comes to keeping the heat in.

 How Effective Are Shutters At Keeping Heat In?